shootermv/enchancing-heroes-tour-example/README.md

 ## Lazy Loaded Modules
 Lazyness is usually a bad characteristics, unless you are Front End developer.
 "about" module is loaded lazily (only when user navigates there) and thus - the app is much more performant!

+## Output
+@ouput is a way for child to pass something to its parent.
+You can click on 'deed' and parent method of 'deeds' component will be triggered